 Why start with the ceiling?
 Because according to Sir Isaac Newton, what goes up must come down.
-You’d hate to have everything looking pristine and picture perfect in your kitchen and then realize you have tons of cobwebs in the corners of your ceiling and light fixtures and then have all of that dust fall on everything you just cleaned.
+You’d hate to have everything looking pristine and picture-perfect in your kitchen and then realize you have tons of cobwebs in the corners of your ceiling and light fixtures and then have all of that dust fall on everything you just cleaned.
+That’s why it’s important to spring clean your ceilings, fans, and lights.
 Let’s start with the ceiling.

 Tools Needed For Ceiling: